-The Climate Action Stokesley and Villages group are working on promoting local food and encouraging a more plant-based diet through:
+The Climate Action Stokesley and Villages group are working on promoting sustainable food through:

 - asking local shops and restaurants to display their use of local produce

 - working with local growers to reduce the use of pesticides

 - supporting local cafes and restaurants to extend their offer of plant-based options

 - sharing suppliers of sustainable and local food